TheLeopard65

 }

-• The tester then changed the content type to application/json only to find that the email parameter was also required.
+• Tester then changed the content type to application/json only to find that the email parameter was also required.

 └─$ curl -X PUT http://2million.htb/api/v1/admin/settings/update --cookie "PHPSESSID=pg6a4v8pzabqupin2hte5fnces" --header "Content-Type: application/json" | jq